U.S. officials talk down coronavirus market panic, tout economic strength

 “That’s why we are trying to give the American people all the information we have when we have it so they don’t think there’s secret information they’re not getting,” Azar said.

-Reporting by Michelle Price; Additional reporting by Dan Burns; Editing by Daniel Wallis and Will Dunham
+Reporting by Michelle Price; Additional reporting by Dan Burns and Alden Bentley; Editing by Will Dunham and Christopher Cushing